madina-mir/boidPro/README.md

 In addition to these, my simulation will incorporate **predator avoidance**, user control over the **number of boids**, adjustable **visual range**, real-time **boid creation** via mouse clicks, and interactive **obstacles** that mimic real-world constraints like trees.
 Additionally, this will be the first project to integrate these advanced behaviors using cmu_graphics, making it unique in both its scope and implementation framework.

 ***
-### how the Buttons work?
+### How the Buttons work?
 R key stands for re-start
 You can type the number of boids that you want to draw.
 All the buttons work using the mouse press.
 You can open and close the menu using the mouse press, and all the features work using the mouse press.
 Some behaviors are mutually exclusive, meaning two of them can't be on at the same time as both rely on mouse press in their implementation.
-Arror keys are used to move the Professors in the game mode.
+Arrow keys are used to move the Professors in the game mode.
+In general using the simulation is quite intuitive, and requires no knowledge.

 ***
 ### Kind remarks
-THIS IS NOT A GAME, but it has a small fature called special game.
+THIS IS NOT A GAME, but it has a small feature called special game.
-Imgaed do collide, because they are using the boid rules being the child class of the boids.
+Images do collide, because they are using the boid rules being the child class of the boids.
 Given that I have used other rules, it would evade from the central topic of my project.

+***
+### ACKNOWLEDGEMENT
+I thank Craig Reynolds for observing 3 fundamental rules that guide moving groups of animals.
+Though his explanations are generic, it was a great intro for me to get started.
+I also acknowledge contribution of Ben Eater, though his youtube videos about boids use JS, I greatly benefitted when implementing the algorithm.
+Lastly, I used QuadTree, which was recommended by Professor Eduardo to reduce the complexity of the project, and I largely benefitted by the youtube channel called "Neat AI".